 In doing so government owned legacy sites could, where appropriate, be passed onward with improved planning permission possibilities and a vastly reduced risks of future health related litigation.
 This was simply because the assessment process produced much better estimates of the true levels of contamination.
 The system is now in its third decade and, in it’s most basic form, is characterised by it’s seven-step process.

-We have been advising clients on the DQO system since 2005 and our managing director, Greg Wells, has been formally trained by EPA personnel.
+We have been advising clients on the DQO system since 2005 and our managing director has been formally trained by EPA instructors.

 The system is complementary to Britain’s technical framework for structured decision making about land contamination (e.g. Contaminated Land Report No. 11 or CLR11) and it allows probabilistic doses to members of the public to be calculated in accordance with ICRP 101.